reevr/complete-ECMAscript-documentation/README.md

 } else console.log(`Welcome.`); // executes when name specified is not in array.
 ```
 ### fromIndex is an optional second parameter in Array.prototype.includes()
-This mentions that the value to be checked using Array.prototype.includes() must be after the specified index.
+This mentions that the value to be checked using Array.prototype.includes() must be from the specified index.

 ```
 var pets = ['cat', 'dog', 'bat'];